 Storage and security of personal information

 We store personal information in different ways, including in paper files and in electronic form.
 The security of your personal information is important to us and we take reasonable steps to protect it from misuse, interference and loss, and from unauthorised access, modification or disclosure.
-We will destroy or de-identify personal information once we no longer require it for our business purposes.

-Some of the ways we secure your personal information are:
+Some of the ways we do this are:

-- Confidentiality requirements of our employees;
+- confidentiality requirements of our employees;

-- Document storage security policies;
+- document storage security policies;

-- Security measures for access to our systems;
+- security measures for access to our systems;

-- Only giving access to personal information to a person who is authorised to receive that information;
+- only giving access to personal information to a person who is authorised to receive that information;

-- Control of access to our buildings; and
+- control of access to our buildings; and

-- Electronic security systems, such as firewalls and data encryption on our websites.
+- electronic security systems, such as firewalls and data encryption on our websites.